 You’d maybe expect guitars of the apocalypse to be a bit more Thrash and Death-Metal?

 No, these are the kinds of guitar you can expect to find after the event.
 No more Gibson, no more Gretsch, or Fender.
 We’d most probably have to adapt to survive without other neat items like juicers and cereal fortified with vitamins.
-You can read the post on the ridiculous idea behind this here.

 Anyways, In preparing for all eventualities and not even a city and guilds in woodwork, I set about my contingency plan to build a basic instrument.

 I sourced the wood from an old Victorian shop on Smithdown Road that was being refurbished.
 The old doorframe was in a skip in front of the property was all in one piece and (after gaining permission to scavenge the skip) dragged it up Lark Lane on a busy Saturday evening with amused encouragement from the revellers.

 The necks of the guitars were all made from this lovely piece of mahogany by first planing it and then dividing it with a circular saw and then a jigsaw.
 Further planing and surform and electric sanding shaped and smoothed the necks to the desired shape.
 I kept my eye on the wood to make sure each piece had at least one totally flat surface – I used a long builders spirit level for this.
 I had two old boxes of boules which looked perfect for the hollow body needed to make it sound as an acoustic – without amplification.I cut the f holes with a fret saw and holes (in line with each other) for the neck to slot – the same diameter as the neck.
 I shaped the headstock with a jigsaw and a detail sander to create a downward dip (for better string tension) and drilled holes for the machineheads.